SongminYu/render/docs/todos/actions.md

 - [x] for new buildings: only renewable heating is allowed
 - [x] subsidy program for `heating_modernization` --> `Scenario_Subsidy_HeatingModernization`
 - [x] subsidy program for `building_renovation` --> `Scenario_Subsidy_BuildingRenovation`
+- [x] calibrate based on updated 2010-2022 results
+  - add other energy carriers in appliance consumption and efficiency index
+  - space cooling: maybe update the penetration rate, or cooling temperature? --> found and fixed bug in cooling demand collection
+  - behavior profiles need to be updated
+  - Heads up on calibration
+    - The calibration was done by starting the model from 2010 with 10% coverage.
+    - This decides the building and employee number in the tertiary sectors, because there is only demolished buildings replaced by new buildings
+    - This further decides the calibration of appliance and hot water demand per person.
+    - As a result, if the model is started from 2019.
+The deviation in 2019 will be larger.
+    - Changing coverage percentage may also impact but not that much.
+- [x] collect investment cost of `heating_modernization` and `building_renovation` by both building and state
+- [x] Understand why cooling is underestimated
+  - now it is about 4% of the statistics
+  - checked energy intensity (0.3-0.4) --> looks fine
+  - checked the output tables and aggregation --> no mistake
+  - compared with the 5R1C model results in FLEX, taking useful energy demand of one building as example
+    - flex ratio: cooling/heating = 145437/45471288 = 0.003198436 --> considering the adoption rate and technology efficiency, this number can be reduced --> close to render ratio
+    - render ratio: 0.000923967
+    - statistics ratio: 0.022491748
+      - maybe RC model is not a good approach?
+      - Sonja's results are likely to be calculated with operation hours and power according to the questions in the survey.
+      - We should check literature on cooling demand.
+- [x] add function
+  - `post_processor.gen_renovation_rate`
+    - definitions
+      - not added --> component renovation rate = number of component renovated buildings / total number of buildings
+      - component area-weighted renovation rate = renovated component area / total component area in stock
+      - overall modernization rate = (area-weighted renovation rate wall * 0.4 + area-weighted renovation rate roof * 0.28 + area-weighted renovation rate basement * 0.23 + area-weighted renovation rate window * 0.09)
+    - progress
+      - added `component_area` in the renovation table
+      - steps designed
+  - `post_processor.gen_building_demolition_and_construction`
+    - definition: number of demolished/constructed buildings / total number of buildings
+    - progress: data collection code added, will add the function in post_processor and calculate results after next run
+- [x] modeling of PV and battery
+  - exogenous penetration rate + optional policy scenario: mandatory for new buildings
+  - no battery
+  - size of PV depends on `roof_area`
+  - temporal resolution: annual resolution + with self-consumption rate
+  - heads-up: parameters to be developed

 ### Sirin